2pro12342/Chrome-OS-Mod-Menu/README.md

 Note: These are not in order in the Mod Menu

 ### Page
-Change Page Color
+1. Change Page Color
-Edit Page
+2. Edit Page
-Dev Console
+3. Dev Console
-Inspect Element
+4. Inspect Element
+5. Crash Page
+6. Hang Page
+7. Inject Custom JS